Kati (book series): Andrew

 Andrew is Aunt Wilhelmina's old childhood friend.
 When the two meet again in America, Andrew makes Wilhelmina a marriage proposal.
 Wilhelmina decides to stay in America.

 Story

 Kati in America plays in 1945.
-At that time the racial segregation still existed.
-This is also described in Lindgren's novel Kati in America.
+At that time the racial segregation still existed and is also described in Lindgren's novel Kati in America.
 In Kati in Italy Kati is one year older.
 Seven months after the events in Italy Kati in Paris starts.

 Kati in America

-Kati's friend Jan tells her about his trip to the USA.
+Kati's boyfriend Jan tells her about his trip to the USA.
 Kati gets excited about it and wants to go there as well.
 She tells her Aunt Wilhelmina about it.
 Wilhelmina doesn't want Kati to travel alone and decides to join her.